On independent sets in random graphs: Introduction and Results

-Matters are no better for sparse random graphs.
-If we let $d=2m/n$ denote the average degree, then non-constructive arguments yield $\alpha(G(n,m))\sim\frac{2\ln(d)}d\cdot n$ for the regime $1\ll d=o(n)$.
-In the case $d\gg\sqrt n$, the proof of this fact is via a simple second moment argument~\cite{BollobasIS,matula}.
+for $1\ll d=o(n)$.
+In the case $d\gg\sqrt n$, the proof of this is via a simple second moment argument~\cite{BollobasIS,matula}.
 By contrast, for $1\ll d\ll\sqrt n$, the second moment argument breaks down and additional methods such as large deviations inequalities are needed~\cite{frieze-is}.
-Yet in either case, no algorithm is known to find an independent set of size $(1+\eps)\frac{\ln d}d\cdot n$ in polynomial time with a non-vanishing probability, while `greedy' yields an independent set of size $(1+o(1))\frac{\ln d}d\cdot n$ \whp\ In the sparse case, the time needed for exhaustive search scales as $\exp(\frac nd\ln(d)\ln(n/d))$, i.e., the complexity grows as $d$ decreases.
+Yet in either case, no algorithm is known to find an independent set of size $(1+\eps)\frac{\ln d}d\cdot n$ in polynomial time with a non-vanishing probability, while `greedy' yields an independent set of size $(1+o(1))\frac{\ln d}d\cdot n$ \whp\ In the sparse case, the time needed for exhaustive search scales as $\exp(\frac{2n}{d}\ln^2(d))$, i.e., the complexity grows as $d$ decreases.

-In the present paper we explore the reason for the apparent `hardness' of finding large independent sets in random graphs.
-The focus is on sparse random graphs, both conceptually and computationally the most difficult case.
+The aim of this paper is to explore the tenacity of finding large independent sets in random graphs.
+The focus is on the sparse case, both conceptually and computationally the most difficult case.
 We exhibit a phase transition in the structure of the problem that occurs as the size of the independent sets passes the point $\frac{\ln d}d\cdot n$ up to which efficient algorithms are known to succeed.
-Roughly speaking, we show that independent sets of of sizes bigger than $(1+\eps)\frac{\ln d}d\cdot n$ form an intricately ragged landscape, in which local-search algorithms are likely to get stuck.
-Thus, ironically, instead of showing that the `average case' scenario is brighter, we end up suggesting that random graphs provide a rich source of worst-case examples.
+Roughly speaking, we show that independent sets of sizes bigger than $(1+\eps)\frac{\ln d}d\cdot n$ form an intricately ragged landscape, which plausibly explains why local-search algorithms get stuck.
+Thus, ironically, instead of showing that the `average case' scenario is brighter, we end up suggesting that random graphs provide an excellent source of difficult examples.
+Taking into account the (substantially) different nature of the independent set problem, our work complements the results obtained in~\cite{AchCoOg} for random constraint satisfaction problem such as $k$-SAT or graph coloring.

-Taking into account the (substantially) different nature of the independent set problem, our work complements the results obtained in~\cite{AchCoOg} for random constraint satisfaction problem such as $k$-SAT or graph coloring and in \cite{MRT} for and a wide class of symmetric CSPs.
-Furthermore, very recently B. Rossman~\cite{monotone-circuit} obtained a monotone circuit lower bound for the clique problem on random graphs that is exponential in the size of the clique.
-The setup of~\cite{monotone-circuit} is somewhat orthogonal to our contribution, as we are concerned with the case that the size of the desired object (i.e., the independent set) is linear in the number of vertices, while~\cite{monotone-circuit} deals with the case that the size of the clique is $O(1)$ in terms of the order of the graph.
-Nevertheless, the punchline of viewing random graphs as a source of computational hardness is similar.